RasaHQ/nlu-hyperopt/README.md

 The best configuration is printed by the hyperopt-master at the end of the the hyperparameter search.
-Furthermore, all evaluation results are stored in the mongodb.
+All evaluation results are stored in the mongodb immediately after they run.
 To seem them open a mongo shell session in the mongo container:

 Run this command to see the experiment with the lowest value of the loss so far